Overview

 Finding: Following a negative shock to interdependencies, firms experience a stronger negative relationship between greater local component interdependence and performance, relative to firms which do not experience the shock.

-Ecosystem interdependencies as drivers of acquisition choices
+Ecosystem synergies as drivers of acquisitions

 platform expansion into customer-facing activities